This is a living resource that will be updated on the regular, so check back frequently!

 Transperfect – Translation and copywriting jobs.

-Upthink Newsletter – monthly opportunities for sponsorships
+Upthink Newsletter – monthly opportunities for sponsorship

 Fleamail – Must register your blog on Trips100 or HIBS100 and have an affiliation with the UK